philongho/mfaPocPod/README.md

 We can automatically publish this using gradle script to call podPublishXCFramework, zip the build release/debug result and upload to chosen public repo.
 Then we can get the new url for the pod, increment pod version and update the source (in this example is v1.0.1 with the new release assets)

-Publish to private Azure git is slightly problematic as cocoapod cannot locate such repo
+Publish to private Azure git is slightly problematic as cocoapod might not be able to reach the repo, like our tfs repo.